greenpeace/planet4-docker/README.md

 ## Updating build configuration variables

+Containers can be modified at build time as well as on container start by build arguments `ARG` or environment variables `ENV`.
+To build containers with parameters other than the default, or to specify different default values, you can supply build-time command line arguments (see below) or make edits to a configuration file.

 To rewrite platform variables without triggering a build, run `build.sh` without the `-l` or `-r` command line arguments:

 ```
 ./build.sh
 ```

-This rewrites local Dockerfile ENV variables such as `NGINX_VERSION` or `OPENSSL_VERSION`, but will not trigger a complete rebuild.
+This updates local Dockerfile ENV variables such as `NGINX_VERSION` or `OPENSSL_VERSION`, but does not send a GCR build request.
 Since this repository is monitored for commit changes, simply updating these variables and pushing the commit will submit a new build request automagically.

 ## Customising the container build

 See config.default for optional build configuration parameters.
 The easiest way to overwrite default parameters is to add new entries to a bash key value file, eg `config.custom`, then re-run the build with command line parameter like so: `./build.sh -c config.custom`

-Note: to overwrite the default values, use the short form of the variable without the leading `DEFAULT_`.
-For example, to change the docker container tag version, use `BUILD_TAG`, not `DEFAULT_BUILD_TAG`.
-The reason this approach was taken was to ensure hierarchical resolution of variables from multiple sources:
+Note: to overwrite the default values, it's recommended to edit the short form of the variable without the leading `DEFAULT_`.
+For example, to change the application repository branch, use `GIT_REF`, not `DEFAULT_GIT_REF`.
+This ensures hierarchical resolution of variables from multiple sources, and enables the values to be configured at build and runtime, while falling back to sane default values.

+Also note that not all defined variables are configurable on container start, for example changing `NGINX_VERSION` won't have any effect at container start as it's a variable used to install the infrastructure instead of control application behaviour.

 ### Variable resolution priority
-1. Config file custom values
+1. Config file custom values (optional)
-2. Environment variables
+2. Environment variables (optional)
 3. Config file default values

+Another valid use-case is to supply custom default values by editing, eg the `DEFAULT_MAX_UPLOAD_SIZE` and still allow runtime configuration by modifying the environment on container start.

 ### Specify build time parameters from a configuration file:
 ```